-In the mid 1980s, we started to see a move in engine fasteners to a new process called torque-to-yield (TTY).
+Torque-to-yield In the mid 1980s, we started to see a move in engine fasteners to a new process called torque-to-yield (TTY).
 Head bolts were the first fasteners affected, although the technology has trickled down to other critical fasteners.
 The theory holds that the farther we stretch a fastener toward the threshold of yield, the more load it exerts on the joint.

 Now you might say, "If we want more load, we can always use a bigger diameter fastener."
 That’s correct.
 Let’s use our (hypothetical) gasket example from Victor Reinz.
 We need 11,900 lbs. of load on each bolt.
 We can get that load by stretching a 7/16" diameter bolt to the threshold of yield or by putting a very moderate load (requiring very little stretch) on a 9/16" diameter bolt.
 The concern is on a head bolt application is that you get lots of change in the joint.
 Both gasket relaxation on a new installation, as well as thermal expansion on bi-metal designs will cause changes to the joint dimension once the installation is complete.
 Head gasket relaxation causes loss of load from the fastener.
 The less stretch you have on the fastener, the more the loss of load.
 Let’s work our theoretical example:

 - 7/16" fastener stretched .070" equals 11,900 lbs. of load;

 - 9/16" fastener stretched .030" equals 11,900 lbs. of load;